ubsuny/ball-tracking-final20/README.md

 # Ball tracking

+## Project Outline
 Develop your own code based on linear algebra to track a ball in a sequence of pictures.
 See: https://www.youtube.com/watch?v=PfOJhxm3M8U

 - Generate a timesequence of a 3 dimensional dataset (2 spatial 1 time), of a "Ball" moving.
 - Develop an algorithm based on Linear Algebra (Matrix operations) to track the position of the ball in time.

+## How to run the code
+The juypter notebook, BallTracking.ipynb, contains all the code for this project and outlines an example.
+To run the notebook, one need only have access to basic python libraries which include matplotlib, math, and numpy libraries.

 ## The Tracking Algorithm